oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 class: medium

 A _workflow_ is an explicit, complete declaration of an ordered series of actions within a complete cycle of object acquisition.
-It may document program choices, data input, the paths of files among programs and users, error checking, and data preservation strategies.
+It may document program choices, data input, the paths of files moving among programs and users, error checking, and data preservation strategies.

 ---